Warning! There have been changes to the course - please refer to the transition information

 Electives can be from any year level on any topic, however we recommend selecting subjects that will support your studies in Interior Architecture, and especially be useful in your final research projects.

-This is also summarised in a short video, please see the link below: Bachelor of Applied Science (Interior Architecture) Transition Arrangements
+This is summarised in a short video, please see the link below: Bachelor of Applied Science (Interior Architecture) Transition Arrangements

 Should students have any other questions, they can contact Curtin Connect at Ask Connect | Curtin University